trinsic-id/sdk/ui-android/samples/android_sample/README.md

 ## How This Sample Works

+> [!IMPORTANT]
+> This sample, by default, *does not hit Trinsic's API* or perform real verifications.
+Instead, it uses a Trinsic-provided test API which allows for quick and convenient testing of the library's functionality **without** needing a real API key or a backend of your own.
+>
+> Once you have implemented your own backend, this sample can easily be configured to perform real verifications simply by changing the `BACKEND_CREATE_SESSION_ENDPOINT` constant in `MainActivity.java` to point to your backend's endpoint.

 This sample implements the Trinsic Android UI Library to the extent necessary to demonstrate the basic functionality of the library.

 The relevant files for this sample are: